 This post may contain affiliate sales links.
 Please read my disclosure policy.

 I’ve been on a bit of a cookie-eating binge and decided to add Peanut Butter Blossoms into the mix!
 Not only are these super popular with practically everyone, but they are super simple to throw together if you have a little time on your hand this holiday season.
 They are basically a soft peanut butter cookie with a chocolate kiss in the middle.
 SO GOOD.
+For full details on how to make Peanut Butter Blossoms, see the printable recipe card down below 🙂

-Can I use other flavors of Hershey Kisses?
+Can I Use Other Flavors of Hershey Kisses?

 You can absolutely change out what type of Kiss you use here!
 During the holidays Hershey has a ton of different flavors on the shelves.
 Milk Chocolate is the classic version but you can use any flavor combo you think would taste good (dark chocolate almond, perhaps?).